Shopware Headless & Composable Architecture: A Practical Guide for Decision Makers

 Independent scaling: Your frontend can handle traffic spikes without overwhelming your commerce engine.
 Deploy more edge servers during Black Friday without touching Shopware infrastructure.

 Technology flexibility: Frontend teams work in modern JavaScript frameworks.
 Backend teams continue optimizing Shopware's PHP core.
-No coordination required for technology stack upgrades.
+Internal technology choices (framework versions, build tools) require minimal coordination, though Store API contract changes during Shopware upgrades still need alignment between teams.

 Multi-channel execution: The same Shopware backend powers your website, mobile app, in-store kiosks, and marketplace integrations through consistent API contracts.